Nonsens — 2026

 Exhibition Concept

-The Little Orphanage is a children’s presentation at the Amsterdam Museum, designed for families with children aged 4 and up.
-The exhibition brings the life of the 17th-century orphanage to life in an engaging way.
-Younger children can discover hidden animals, while children aged 7 and older embark on an adventure with the orphan boy Jurriaan to uncover the story of his parents.
+The Little Orphanage was a children’s presentation at the Amsterdam Museum, specially created for families with children aged 4 and up, which brings life in the 17th-century Civic Orphanage to life in an exciting way.

 Review / Article

-“In a tastefully designed set with great attention to detail, the small sub-stories in thematically arranged discovery corners form the puzzle pieces for the bigger story.”
+“In a tasteful decor designed with much love and an eye for detail, the small sub-stories in the thematically arranged discovery corners, together with small puzzles, form the puzzle pieces for the big story.” — Jury Report Golden Heron Awards 2012

 Award

-Nominated for the Gouden Reiger 2012 for meticulous design and creativity on a small budget
+Nomination Golden Heron 2012 for meticulousness and creativity on a small budget

 award icon